 Neon architecture is based on the separation of storage and compute and is orchestrated by the Neon Control Plane, which manages cloud resources across both storage and compute.

-A Neon Compute runs regular PostgreSQL, and storage is a multi-tenant key-value store for PostgreSQL pages, which is custom-built for the cloud.
+A Neon Compute runs PostgreSQL, and storage is a multi-tenant key-value store for PostgreSQL pages that is custom-built for the cloud.

 Neon storage consists of three main components: Safekeepers, Pageservers, and cloud object storage.